nikpalyi/match-time-converter-app/README.md

 Draft -
-# Match time converter console application
+# Match time converter CLI Java application

 ## Project description
 It is a Java command line converter application that can take a String representing match time in one format and convert it to a String representing match time in another specified format.
 It can read the supplied test data file and output the result to the command line.
 Instructions are below in README.